GAIGResearch/TabletopGames/src/main/java/games/catan/Readme.md

 Each tile contains its x (row) and y (column) coordinates in the "r-even" representation. "x_coord" and "y_coord" are their coordinates on the rendered screen.

+Currently working on setting references to all edges and vertices, so adding a new settlement to a hex would also show up on the neightbouring tiles and same with the roads (edges).

+Easier tasks:
+- Setup scoring system ```(gameState.score[playerID])``` - longest road, most knights + other calculations and related events
+- Distribute and handle cards
+- Actions related to buying - check if player has resources, return card to game and purchase item - if card keep it hand, if settlement, road then place it on the map
+- Robber rules
+- Play development cards
+- Assign Harbors
+- Harbor actions

+Harder tasks:
+- Edge, vertex referencing correctly + distance rule (+ longest road calculation)
+- TurnOrder
+- Event Reaction system
+- Trading - how to handle negotiation?

 ## Catan Actions

 ### Progress